 Protect your phone, internet, and TV with line-filters :

 Note that good UPS’s and Line Conditioners/Power Conditioners can include sockets with line-filters to protect your phone/DSL/internet/cable TV lines.
 Also note that good UPS manufactures like APC or Tripp-Lite include replacement-cost protection for consumer electronics losses due to power or DSL/phone power problems, though these warranties often require that the UPS or Line Conditioner be purchased in the country where the damage occurs. ..
 See places like Office Depot or Tripp-Lite dealer for your current options. (punny?)

 Next: Rank what’s important to you … and protect it .

-What about the microwave oven or fridge with electronic controls, or printer, or high end stereo? … the television … or laptop computer? … Unlike most internet advice, modern electronics design says: The TV and Laptop computer are likely the most robust devices in your house, since modern TVs and laptop computers have “switching” power supplies (aka Switched Mode Power supplies) that easily and automatically handle voltages that range from 100V – 240V – and they also generally have good surge suppression capabilities of 650 joules or more.
+What about the microwave oven or fridge with electronic controls, or printer, or high end stereo? … the television … or laptop computer? … Unlike most internet advice, modern electronics design says: The TV and Laptop computer are likely the most robust devices in your house, since modern TVs and laptop computers have “switching” power supplies (aka Switched Mode Power supplies … SMPS’s ) that IF they are good quality (LG, Dell, Samsung, et al) the SMPS’s easily and automatically handle voltages that range from 100V – 240V (see the sticker on your power supply) – and the SMPS’s also generally have good surge suppression capabilities of 650 joules or more.